durability-labs/archivist-docs/learn/run.md

 If your Internet router does not support [Full Cone NAT](https://learningnetwork.cisco.com/s/question/0D56e0000CWxJ9sCQF/lets-explain-in-details-full-cone-nat-restricted-cone-nat-and-symmetric-nat-terminologies-vs-cisco-nat-terminologies), you might have an issue and peer discovery and data transport will not work or might work unexpected.

 In that case, we should consider the following solutions:
-- Use [host network](https://docs.docker.com/engine/network/drivers/host/) which is supported only in Linux
+- Use [host network](https://docs.docker.com/engine/network/drivers/host/) for Docker, which is supported only in Linux
 - Run [Using binary](#using-binary)
 - Use VM/VPS in the Cloud to run Docker with bridge or host network